Double Halo Engagement Ring Guide

 Ultimately, choosing the right engagement ring should be based on individual taste, price point, and long-term wearability.

-Celebrities who wear double halo engagement rings:
+Which celebrities wear double halo engagement rings?

 The allure of the double halo certainly hasn’t gone unnoticed by Hollywood’s elite.
 Stars such as Cardi B and Ashley Tisdale, both wear double halo engagement ring designs.
 Cardi B’s design features a pear diamond surrounded with a white diamond halo followed by a pink diamond halo surrounding the head of the ring, while Tisdale’s design features an elongated cushion cut diamond centre surrounded by two halos of radiant white diamonds.